csaund/speech-and-semantics2gesture/data/download/README.md

 ##### TODO:
-* make scrape, upload, and transcription scripts take bucket name as input
+* make scrape, upload, and transcription scripts take bucket name as input.
-* pull out google cloud helpers
+* pull out google cloud helpers.
-* have to update training extraction script to include these new params?
+* update all to work on previously transcribed files.